Learning to Schedule in Parallel-Server Queues with Stochastic Bilinear Rewards: Algorithm and Theoretical Guarantees

-We observe that mean queue length in each time step is bounded by a linear function in $V$, which is common in the framework of queueing system control by using the Lyapunov drift plus penalty method.
-The larger the value of $V$, the less weight is put on the fairness term in the objective function of the optimization problem in \eqref{eq:weighted}.
-The mean queue length bound has a factor $1/(1-\rho/n)$, which is common for mean queue length bounds.
-By setting $V$ to the value that optimizes the regret bound in Theorem~\ref{thm:regbd1}, the mean queue length at any time $t\geq 0$ is bounded as by assuming that other parameters are constants.
+Theorem~\ref{thm:Q_len_bound} shows that the algorithm guarantees a time-uniform bound on the expected total queue length, thereby establishing stability in the sense of Definition~\ref{def:queue_length_stability}.
+The higher the value of $V$, the less weight is placed on the fairness term in the objective function of the optimization problem in (\ref{eq:weighted}).
+The queue length bound has an inverse dependency on $\delta$, which is typical for mean queue length bounds \cite{freund2022efficient,yang2023learning,huang2024lyapunov}.

-A special case is when the marginal holding costs are equal to the weights of job classes, i.e. $c_i = \we_i$ for all $i\in \I$.
-This case has a special meaning because from the KKT conditions (\ref{equ:foc1})-(\ref{equ:foc2}), for any $i\in \I$, $j\in \J$, and $t\geq 0$,

-Hence, $\we_i \mathbb{E}[Q_i(t)] / V$ corresponds to the mean cost per unit time that accounts for both shadow prices associated with server capacities and the assignment costs.
-From Theorem~\ref{thm:regbd1}, we have

-\paragraph{Reducing the computation cost.} We remark that the same bound as in Theorem~\ref{thm:regbd1} holds for a variant of Algorithm~\ref{alg:Alg1} that updates the mean reward estimators only at some time steps.
-Specifically, the mean reward estimators only need to be updated at $O(d^2\log(T))$ time steps over a horizon of $T$ time steps.
-This is achieved by adopting the method of rarely switching \citep{abbasi2011improved}, which amounts to a $O(nd^4 T + IJ d^6\log(T))$ computation cost for updating the mean reward estimators.
-This is an improvement with respect to the computation cost of updating mean reward estimators in Algorithm~\ref{alg:Alg1}, which is $O((nd^4 + IJd^4)T)$, when $T$ is large relative to $d^2$.
-Details are shown in Algorithm~\ref{alg:Alg2} and discussion in Appendix~\ref{sec:oful}.